fishykins/trevor/README.md

 As this repo makes extensive use of slash commands, it requires a local install of [Discordgo](https://github.com/bwmarrin/discordgo), as this feature is not yet released.
 Expect breaking changes!

 ## Application Flow
-The application is broken down into three key stages:
+The application is broken down into four key stages:
 1. **Init** builds the basic application.
 2. **Start** connects the application to Discord and opens any required database connections.
 3. **Ready** is called once discord has given us the all clear.